emaxsaun/jwbox/README.md

 JW Box - A JW Player LightBox
 ==========

 JW Box is a small JavaScript LightBox for the JW Player.
-Is is responsive, and works in Flash and HTML5 environments.
+It is responsive, and works in Flash and HTML5 environments.

 ### [Demo](http://www.pluginsbyethan.com/github/jwbox.html)